nervecell23/bank/README.md

 ## Approach & code structure

-The simulated bank account is implemented in __Account__ class in which several methods are implemented for different operations i.e. deposit, withdraw, show balance and print statement.
-Due to the fact that each transaction record is a self-contained object containing information of previous operation, it is better to use a second class __Transaction__ to implement a single entry of transaction record.
-Instances of transactions are created and stored in a container in Account class.
+The simulated bank account is implemented in __Account__ class in which several methods are implemented for basic operations i.e. deposit, withdraw, show balance.
+Records related operations are implemented in a second class __Records__.
+Separating storage of transaction records from aforementioned basic operations would make it easier for testing and future improvement.
+Also, It is considered that each transaction record is a self-contained object containing information of previous operation, it is better to use a third class __Transaction__ to implement a single entry of transaction record.
+Instances of transactions are created and stored in a container in __Records__ class.

 ## User story implemented